AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 <img src="/figs/fig08.jpg" alt="Online Platform of the Bhopal District Geoportal" width="75%"/>

 The other three types of information are road network, water bodies and services.
-Which could be gathered quickly from open sources like Geofabrik .
+Which could be gathered quickly from open sources like Geofabrik[^14].
 Once the data has been collected, the gaps of information should be identified and completed.
 Particularly for urban network information.

 Complete the gaps with data from multiple sources like remote sensing imagery, spatial surveys or even government agencies.
-Depending on the case, it might be necessary to buy the data from a third party organization like Image Hunter .
+Depending on the case, it might be necessary to buy the data from a third party organization like Image Hunter[^15].
 Producing the information might be a choice if there is a drone survey provider on the area.
 In both cases, the imagery will be used as a reference to add the new road information manually.
 That is, drawing each road as precisely as possible.

 However, a field survey dedicated to road network data might cover the gaps of information and other aspects.
 This is done by walking around the area with a tracking device.
 Using the GPS from a smartphone is possible but is highly recommended to use a standalone GPS device for accuracy.